Whitelisted2/RnD-Nerve-Net-Simulator/README.md

 - If ```verbose_roundwise``` is set to ```false```, then the output will just be the value of ```O1``` at the final timeslot.

+> "Let your rapidity be that of the wind, your compactness that of the forest." — Sun Tzu, The Art of War